trchudley/crevdem/README.md

 The principle of crevasse extraction is based around Black Top Hat filtering of a detrended surface (Kodde _et al._ 2007).
 The optimal kernel size can be determined quantiatively through the use of variogram analysis: a notebook is provided to aid with this.

-> **Warning**
-> This workflow is designed for scientific purposes only.
-ArcticDEM and REMA strips are not suitable for detecting sub-decametre-scale and snow-covered crevasses, and should not be used for field hazard assessment.

 ![An example output from CrevDEM](./images/crevdem_output.jpg "An example output from CrevDEM")

 # Cite